Kristina01111000/Drws_site/README.md

 -
 for 11/9

-- Fix the slides link to patreon, needs to open in a different tab
 - Someof theimages on the slides aren’t showing up all the time
-- For slides make them side by side,
-- Keep them all consistent except for one, to see how it looks
 - Remove the quick minute caption
-- See if i can margin/padding work around the inline image
-- See how the quotation work with padding/margin
-- Make quotation not be so wide